alixander/Ceruleum/README.md

 Keep Ceruleum open as a background app and use a keyboard shortcut to quickly toggle it into view to get an overview of the changes made.

-It's basically a live diff viewer of files staged in version control.
+It's basically an offline, live diff viewer of files staged in version control.

+Built with Electron and React.

 Usage
 ---------